creative-uber-learning/com.godot.exporter/README.md

 ## Getting started

-Create a new Unity project, open the package manager and select the plus icon.
-Add a local package, move to this repository and open the `package.json`.

-Now create a Godot project, and set its path in Exporter.cs `var e = new Exporter("C:/yourGodotProjectPath");` .
-Your Godot project must have an Assets folder with a Scenes folder inside.
-For now, 3D nodes are not supported.
+Download this repository, create a new Unity project and unzip the files into the *Package* folder.

-A Godot option is supposed to appear in Unity on the top Window.
-Simply click on it to export the project.
+A Godot tab will appear in the Unity top bar.
+Click on it to open the exporter window.
+There you can select your Godot project to export to.

+For the time being, your Godot project must have an *Assets* folder with a *Scenes* folder inside.

+## Roadmap

+- [x] Create a Unity package
+- [x] Add a custom window in Unity for the exporter
+- [ ] Export 3D Mesh

 ## Development notes from the original author